glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 1. **Parse and Validate**: Validate the multi-asset farm input structure and field values

-2. **Competition Participation**: For each asset in the farm:
+2. **Create Virtual Sub-Farms**: For each asset in the farm:
    + Calculate proportional impact: `impact = farm.netWeeklyImpactAssets × (asset.assetsRequiredUSDC / farm.totalProtocolDepositValue)`
-   + The asset deposit competes in the competition identified by `(farm.regionId, asset.assetId)`
+   + Create a virtual sub-farm that competes in the competition identified by `(farm.regionId, asset.assetId)`
+   + The virtual sub-farm inherits the `rewardSplit` configuration from its corresponding `AssetRequirement`
-   + Each competition participation maintains independent progressive vault state
+   + Each virtual sub-farm maintains independent progressive vault state
-   + Use the farm's `rewardSplit` configuration for all competition participations

-3. **Aggregate Results**: Combine rewards from all competition participations back to the original farm
+3. **Run Competition Simulator**: Process all virtual sub-farms through the standard competition logic
+   + Each virtual sub-farm earns asset rewards based on performance
+   + Each virtual sub-farm earns GLW inflation proportional to its deposits in its competition

-4. **Apply Unified Reward Splits**: Distribute aggregated rewards to wallets according to their split percentages
+4. **Apply Asset-Specific Reward Splits**: For each virtual sub-farm, distribute its rewards to wallet addresses

-Note: The specification describes the required behavior.
-Implementation may use virtual sub-farms, modified competition logic, or other approaches as long as the behavior matches these requirements.
+   + Use the reward split that was inherited from the asset deposit
+   + Different virtual sub-farms from the same original farm may distribute to completely different wallet addresses

+5. **Aggregate for Output**: Combine results from all virtual sub-farms back into multi-asset farm format for the output API

+Note: The implementation must use virtual sub-farms to break down multi-asset farms into single-asset farms that are compatible with the original competition logic.
+After running the original implementation on these virtual sub-farms, the results are reconstructed back into the multi-asset farm format that matches the API output specification.
+This approach preserves the existing core competition logic without modification.

 ### Multi-Asset Output Format